• Skip to Content

 Three interns from summer 2022 with Global Mamas Office Manager in front of Global Mamas sign in Cape Coast, Ghana

-Interns will live in Cape Coast, Ghana with an optional visit to the new Global Mamas Fair Trade Zone in Kpong.
-Cape Coast is the original and largest Global Mamas production location.
-Cape Coast is a fishing port on the Gulf of Guinea.
-There is plenty to do in the city, but there is also time to travel on weekends.
-Popular activities include doing a Canopy walk in the Kakum National Forest or visiting a nearby beach town.
+Interns will live in Cape Coast, Ghana, with visits to the new Global Mamas Fair Trade Zone in Kpong.
+Cape Coast, a fishing port on the Gulf of Guinea, is the original and largest Global Mamas production location.
+There is plenty to do in the city, but there is plenty of time to travel on weekends.
+Popular activities include going on a canopy walk in the Kakum National Forest or visiting a nearby beach town.

 • Project related expenses